NxPKG/khulnasoft-docs/content/learning-paths/get-started-free/other-features/analytics.md

 layout: learning-unit
 ---

-As part of all zone plans, Cloudflare offers analytics for [zones](/analytics/account-and-zone-analytics/zone-analytics/) and [accounts](/analytics/account-and-zone-analytics/account-analytics/).
+As part of all zone plans, Khulnasoft offers analytics for [zones](/analytics/account-and-zone-analytics/zone-analytics/) and [accounts](/analytics/account-and-zone-analytics/account-analytics/).

 These analytics include information about: